-Document Sub-Section Submission Made By: Stakeholder Category 9 Comments Received Recommendations Made TATT's Decisions basis a concessionaire is determined to be subject to the requirement to produce separate accounts.
-Nor is it clear, if deemed subject to the requirement, whether the concessionaire is automatically required to produce accounts for any or all of the services that are provided in the markets listed in the Price Regulations Framework document.
+Document Sub-Section Submission Made By: Stakeholder Category 9 Comments Received Recommendations Made TATT's Decisions is automatically required to produce accounts for any or all of the services that are provided in the markets listed in the Price Regulations Framework document.
 The guidelines go on to state that it has defined markets in the Proposed Price Regulation Framework document and "will use these markets to guide the process of the separation of accounts."
 This proposed price regulation framework is still under consultation.
 The wording in the proposed guidelines is written as if the framework where already established, which is not the case.
-This section states that all concessionaires, that provide two (2) or more services, shall be required to adopt the guidelines set out in this document.
-The Authority will amend the wording to "Final Price Regulation Framework."
 It is clear, based on the proposed Pricing Regulations that the Authority intends to carry out such process to determine where there is dominance.
-Further, the Pricing Regulations provide factors which the Authority may take into account when determining if Accounting Separation will be mandated.
+Further, the Pricing Regulations provide factors which the Authority may take into account when not intended to deal with market failure.
+It is meant adopt the guidelines set out in this document.
+The Authority will amend the wording to "Final Price Regulation Framework." determining if Accounting Separation will be mandated.
 However, the policy gives no indication of how it will determine if accounting separation is an appropriate remedy for a market failure and the process it will use to come to that determination.
 Absent this it appears that the Authority can impose these obligations arbitrarily, just because The Telecommunications Act and concession allows it to do so.
-The actual provision from The Act states, Accounting Separation is not intended to deal with market failure.
-It is meant to ensure that: Cross subsidies if they are in place, are detected and dealt with particularly across contested markets or and uncontested or where a concessionaire is deemed dominant in one or more markets.
+The actual provision from The Act states, "a concession for a public telecommunications network or a public telecommunications service shall require the concessionaire to adhere, where applicable, to conditions requiring the concessionaire to - account Cross subsidies if they are in place, are detected and dealt with particularly across contested markets or and uncontested or where a concessionaire is deemed dominant in one or more markets.